 Defined Terms Description Instrument of The water (and sewerage) companies operate under Instruments of Appointment Appointment, granted by the then Secretaries of State for the Environment and for Wales, or by Ofwat, to provide water and sewerage services in England and Wales.
 The Instrument of Appointment imposes conditions on the companies, which Ofwat can enforce.
-Interim Duty to Supply This is the duty set out in Section 63AC of the Water Industry Act and the capping 1991.
+Interim Duty to Supply This is the duty set out in Section 63AC of the Water Industry Act Interim Daty to oupply 1991.
 Interruptible supply These are supply points where a continuous water supply is not points necessary.
 Leakage The loss of water from the supply network which escapes other than 5 through a controlled action Liability Insurance Insurance cover in respect of potential liability.
 Licensee A company holding of a Water Supply and/or Sewerage Licence.
-Major Emergency The Major Emergency Procedures are evoked when the situation or Procedures the number of people affected is in excess of those which can be 1100000100 dealt with by the Standard Emergency Procedures.
-Mandatory parameters Levels of chemical or biological indicators that must be measured by Warractory parameters law.
+Major Emergency The Major Emergency Procedures are evoked when the situation or Procedures the number of people affected is in excess of those which can be Trocedures dealt with by the Standard Emergency Procedures.
+Mandatory parameters Levels of chemical or biological indicators that must be measured by Manualory parameters law.
 Examples for drinking water are E coli, nitrates, chlorides.
-Microbiological Levels of bacteria for example E coli, coliforms, enterococci, whose parameters presence indicate that the water may be polluted and therefore parametere should not be used as drinking water.
-Non-potable water Water which is not intended for domestic or food production Non-potable water purposes.
+Microbiological Levels of bacteria for example E coli, coliforms, enterococci, whose Microbiological parameters presence indicate that the water may be polluted and therefore Nee estable water should not be used as drinking water.
+Non-potable water Water which is not intended for domestic or food production O a costi a cal O a da purposes.
 Operational Code Common national operational code (the 'operational code').
-This will operational odde simplify the access codes guidance, reduce barriers to entry for Licensees, and reduce the regulatory burden overall.
+This will simplify the access codes guidance, reduce barriers to entry for Licensees, and reduce the regulatory burden overall.
 This only applies for Wholesale applications (Retail Licence only).
-Outage A temporary loss of unusable water output due to planned or Juliago unplanned events.
+Outage A temporary loss of unusable water output due to planned or unplanned events.
 Pathogen An organism which is capable of producing disease.
-Point of Entry The point at which treated water enters the Supply System as 1 Ont of Littly defined by the isolation valve provided by the primary undertaker.
+Point of Entry The point at which treated water enters the Supply System as defined by the isolation valve provided by the primary undertaker.
 Point of Exit The point at which treated water leaves the Supply System.
-In I OITH OF EXIL general this will be either to specific premises or to the Supply System of an adjoining water company.
-Potable Water for domestic and food production purposes which is Fotable wholesome at the time of supply.
+In general this will be either to specific premises or to the Supply System of an adjoining water company.
+Potable Water for domestic and food production purposes which is wholesome at the time of supply.
 This is defined in section 68 of the WIA91 and section 4 of the Water Supply (Water Quality) Regulations.
-Primary water For the purposes of section 66A WIA91 (wholesale water supply by undertaker primary water undertaker) and section 66C WIA91 (wholesale water undertakei supply by secondary water undertaker), a water undertaker is the primary water undertaker if the undertaker's Supply System is to be used for the purposes of making the supply to the premises of the Licensee's customer Priority supply points Supply points as specified by Defra i nonty supply points oupply points as specified by Della
+Primary water For the purposes of section 66A WIA91 (wholesale water supply by undertaker primary water undertaker) and section 66C WIA91 (wholesale water supply by secondary water undertaker), a water undertaker is the primary water undertaker if the undertaker's Supply System is to be used for the purposes of making the supply to the premises of the Licensee's customer Priority supply points Supply points as specified by Defra